 The CBSPD Certification Programs

-There are four levels of certification that the CBSPD offers; Technician, Flexible Endoscope Reprocessor, Ambulatory Surgery Technician and Management.
+There are five levels of certification that the CBSPD offers; Technician, Flexible Endoscope Reprocessor, Ambulatory Surgery Technician, Surgical Instrument Specialist, and Management.
 The examinations for each level are given 4 times per year.
-Exams inside the U.S. (along with select International sites) are given on computer.
+Exams inside the U.S. (along with select international sites) are given on computer.
 Some exams given outside the U.S. are still in paper/pencil format.
 For exact exam dates, please click here.
 The examinations are offered at test sites throughout the U.S. and internationally.
 There are now over 1,100 test sites throughout the U.S. and Canada to choose from.
 Special test sites can be established at any healthcare facility outside the U.S for the paper/pencil exams.

-Upon successful completion of the examination, your certification remains valid for five years (not just ONE year like some other certification companies).
+Upon successful completion of the examination, your certification remains valid for five years.
 No other organization offers this length of certification...and re-certification is very simple!

-The cost to take our Technician, Ambulatory Surgery Technician and Flexible Endoscope Reprocessor exams is 128 U.S. dollars.
-For the Management exam, the cost is 153 U.S. dollars.
-To view individual requirements to take the exams, please see our certification exam pages at the top of this webpage in yellow.
-For more details, please download a recent Candidate Bulletin for your exam from our Inservices Resources
+The cost to take our Technician, Ambulatory Surgery Technician, Surgical Instrument Specialist, and Flexible Endoscope Reprocessor exams is $128 U.S. dollars.
+For the Management exam, the cost is $153 U.S. dollars.
+To view individual requirements to take the exams, please see our certification exam pages at the top of this webpage.
+For more details, please download a recent Candidate Bulletin for your exam from our Certification Exams page.

 Re-certification can be accomplished through re-examination or a combination of work experience and continuing education.
 For a review of re-certification requirements, please see our Continuing Education page.

 EXAMINATION SCORING AND REPORTING - The passing SCALED score is 70.
-An "unofficial" Pass/Fail (ONLY) indication will be given at the completion of the computerized exam for those testing in the U.S. A final official Pass/Fail notification will be mailed to the candidates in the U.S. within 6 weeks AFTER the END of the exam window to allow for a quality assurance process to be performed with psychometric analysis to verify results.
-The examination is designed to be a minimum competency test and is not intended to distinguish scores achieved above the passing point.
+An "official" Pass/Fail will be given at the completion of the computerized exam for those testing in the U.S. The examination is designed to be a minimum competency test and is not intended to distinguish scores achieved above the passing point.
 THEREFORE, NO NUMERIC SCORES WILL BE REPORTED FOR PASSING CANDIDATES.
 This policy has been established as a safeguard against misuse of the examination scores of passing candidates.
 Failing candidates will receive notice of their score, and a diagnostic report showing subject areas of weakness.
 For those candidates that are testing internationally, your results will be mailed to you within 8 weeks.
 For security reasons, final results will not be given over the telephone or email by the testing agency or the CBSPD.

 From a technical perspective: CBSPD administers standardized tests.
 Standardized tests most of the time exists in more than one edition.
 Those different versions of the test are called "forms of the test".